MachineBias/machinebias.github.io/README.md

 * [Bias detectives: the researchers striving to make algorithms fair](https://www.nature.com/articles/d41586-018-05469-3) Nature 2018
 * [Amazon Employees demand cancellation of facial recognition tool sales](https://gizmodo.com/amazon-workers-demand-jeff-bezos-cancel-face-recognitio-1827037509) 2018
 * [The Coded Gaze](https://www.media.mit.edu/people/joyab/overview/) Joy Buolamwini, MIT Media Lab
+* [Trump's catch-and-detain policy snares many who call the U.S. home](https://www.reuters.com/investigates/special-report/usa-immigration-court/) -- "ICE modified a tool officers have been using since 2013 when deciding whether an immigrant should be detained or released on bond.
+The computer-based Risk Classification Assessment uses statistics to determine an immigrant’s flight risk and danger to society.
+Previously, the tool automatically recommended either “detain” or “release.”
+Last year, ICE spokesman Bourke said, the agency removed the “release” recommendation, but he noted that ICE personnel can override it.”

 ### Recommended Books
 * [Weapons of Math Destruction](https://amzn.to/2LpiUQs) Cathy O’Neil